opensas/BackboneBootstrap/README.md

 - [x] Rich and flexible query language for server-side filtering of information.

 Just click on the nut icon on the top right of the crud form, and the query form will appear.

-You can give it a
-try if with the [countries crud form](https://bb-jugar.rhcloud.com/index.html#Country).
+You can give it a try if with the [countries crud form](https://bb-jugar.rhcloud.com/index.html#Country).

-You can enter queries like '2..3' in the id to fetch countries whose ids are between two and three, or '<B' in name to query countries whose name starts with A, or entering '*A' to get those that end with A.
+You can enter queries like '2..3' in the _id_ field to fetch countries whose ids are between two and three, or '<B' in the _name_ field to query countries whose name starts with A, or entering '*A' to get those that end with A.

 - [x] Quick filter using the fields on the table.